dazuma/toys/toys/docs/guide.md

     toys test

-Similarly, a task named `test:integration` can be invoekd with either of the
+Similarly, a task named `test:integration` can be invoked with either of the
 following:

     toys test integration